quantfall/ThreatWindsPythonSDK/README.md

 ### Function sent_associations

-_For new associations, you need to call the following function.
-If the request is correct, the first value received **response** will be message acknowledged:_
+_For insert new associations, you need to call the following function.
+If the request is correct, the first value received **response** will be an acknowledged message:_

 ```
 response, code = pythreatwinds_sdk.sent_associations(new_associations)
 ```

-Where new_associations must have the following format:
+Where new_associations must be a objects in the following format:

 ```
 {